APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Experiments

-We further conduct a comprehensive analysis of key hyper-parameters that influence the performance of APVR.
-First, we examine the impact of the number of retrieved pivot frames $K$ and the weighting parameter $\lambda$ that balances the contributions of the two visual models in frame scoring.
-As summarized in Table \ref{table_topk_and_w}, increasing the number of retained frames generally improves performance, especially on long videos, by reducing the risk of missing relevant segments.
-For the model weighting parameter $\lambda$, we observe that optimal results are achieved by striking a balance between CLIP-based semantic similarity and Grounding-DINO-based object detection, confirming the complementarity of these two perspectives.
+We further conduct a comprehensive analysis of key hyper-parameters that influence the performance of APVR by ablation studies on LongVideoBench.
+First, we examine the impact of the number of retrieved pivot frames $K$ and the frame scoring weights $\lambda$.
+As shown in Table \ref{table_topk_and_w}, increasing $K$ generally improves performance, especially on long videos, by reducing the risk of missing relevant segments.
+For $\lambda$, we observe that optimal results are achieved by striking a balance between spatial and semantic scoring, confirming the complementarity of these two perspectives.

-Second, we analyze the effect of core retrieval hyper-parameters, specifically the number of retrieval iterations $p$ and the initial sampling stride $\nabla$.
+Second, we analyze the effect of the number of frame retrieval iterations $p$ and the initial sampling stride $\nabla$.
 As shown in Table \ref{table_s_and_p}, the best performance is observed when $P=3$ and $\nabla=4$, indicating that a moderate number of adaptive iterations and a balanced initial sampling density allow the system to progressively refine frame selection without causing overfitting or excessive computational cost.
-Deviating from these settings leads to decreased accuracy, highlighting the importance of carefully tuning the retrieval process to maintain a balance between sampling and distribution update.